Wearing the Uniform

 YOUR UNIFORM is a visual representation of your commitment to the Core Values.

 Because uniforms are unique — only CAP cadets wear the CAP cadet uniform — they are a source of pride.
 Wearing the uniform is part of your leadership training.
 The uniform helps you develop self-discipline, personal responsibility, and self-respect.
 Whenever you wear the uniform, you represent not just yourself but also all of CAP and the U.S. Air Force, so wear the uniform with pride.

 Your squadron may be able to provide some uniform articles for free.
 If not, consider our uniform partner, Vanguard, or if you live near an Air Force installation, ask local leaders about the military clothing sales store.

-Upon completing Achievement 1, CAP provides cadets with a Curry Blues Voucher for the dress “blues” uniform.
+Upon completing Achievement 1, CAP provides cadets with a Curry Uniform Voucher via email to help offset costs for the two uniforms.
 Again, some articles may be available for free locally.
-The approximate cost is $150, less a $100 voucher.
+The approximate cost for both uniforms is $380 without the voucher.

 When a cadet outgrows a uniform or leaves CAP, we ask families to turn those items in to the squadron so other cadets might use them.

 How to Prepare Your Uniform